-Staring blindly at the wall in front of her, Maya listened to her heart pounding inside her chest, panicked for escape and determined to make its presence known.
-The vestiges of her dream still clung to her skin with tiny claws, and it took a full minute for her to realize that not everything she felt was a remainder of her imagination.
+Staring blindly at the wall in front of her, Maya listened to her heart panicking for escape, determined to make its presence known.
+The vestiges of her dream clung to her skin with tiny claws, and it took a full minute for her to realize that not everything she felt was a remainder of her imagination.